BBVA/qed/rtd_docs/source/home/quickstart.rst

 .. important::

-    To use the QED client using docker (and forget about installing golang -among other stuff-), do the following:
+    To use the ``qed_client`` command using docker (and forget about installing golang -among other stuff-), do the following:

     .. code::